hemmendinger/pm-utilities/README.md

 Credentials: I figured it is least annoying to just login manually.
 Maybe will save the cookie in the future, but am avoiding any application state for now.
+## Next Priorities
+Page through and get all forecasts automatically for larger questions Get a user's forecast history for scoring against median

 ## TODO: Timestamp handling
 It might be necessary to explictly be setting a time as a UTC time,